About this Session

 At 22, Stephanie has been singing, dancing and acting for most of her life.
 Her love for theatre began in The Fairies when she was 9 and she has since had the opportunity to play some amazing roles, such as 'Calamity' in Calamity Jane (Trinity College), 'Millie' in Thoroughly Modern Millie (Swell Productions) and 'Rizzo' in Grease, 'Ariel' in The Little Mermaid and 'Danielle' in Bring It On (Pelican Productions).
 Stephanie has been passionate about singing most of her life, performing at many events over the years, including the Elder Park Carols and SANFL grand finals.
 She now is in her 3rd year of vocal coaching with her certificate in Stage 1 & 2 of Estill Voice Training.
 Apart from musicals, she is also passionate about leading youth and music at her church.
 Stephanie is looking forward to getting more involved in musical theatre in the future.

-Although only having been in the Adelaide musical theatre realm for a few years, Steven has been involved in a number of shows both on and offstage.
-These include ensemble roles in Mary Poppins (MBM, 2015), Legally Blonde (Hills Musical Company), Xanadu (Davine Interventions, 2014), Eurobeat (NLTC, 2013) and Copacabana (The Met, 2012), the role of Ralph Malph in Happy Days (NLTC, 2015), as well as crewing for MBM in Phantom of the Opera (2013) and Hairspray (2012).
+Since his debut in 2012, Steven has been involved in a number of Adelaide amateur musical theatre shows both on and offstage.
+These include ensemble roles in Dusty (NLTC, 2019), If/Then (Segue Productions, 2018), Spamalot (Marie Clark Musical Theatre, 2018), Bye Bye Birdie (The Met, 2017), Fiddler on the Roof (Therry, 2017), Thoroughly Modern Millie (G&S, 2016), Mary Poppins (MBM, 2015), Legally Blonde (Hills Musical Company, 2014), Xanadu (Davine Interventions, 2014), Eurobeat (NLTC, 2013) and Copacabana (The Met, 2012), the role of Ralph Malph in Happy Days (NLTC, 2015), as well as crewing for MBM in Phantom of the Opera (2013) and Hairspray (2012).
 In 2016, he performed in the ensemble of MBM's SA amateur premiere of Wicked, and was thankful to understudy the role of Fiyero.
-Later in 2016 he was involved in Thoroughly Modern Millie with G&S SA, and 2017 performed in Therry Dramatic society's production of Fiddler on the Roof as well as performing as a teen ensemble member for Bye Bye Birdie (The Met).
-Steven also attended the first Australian Musical Theatre Workshop in January 2013, overseen by Harvest Rain in Brisbane, and has regularly performed in the community choir for the Tea Tree Gully Council's Carols in the Park for the past 5 years.
+Steven also has regularly performed in the community choir for the Tea Tree Gully Council's Carols in the Park since 2013.